The Young Blood Chronicles: Where Did The Party Go

 Wentz, Hurley and Trohman split up and hide in different parts of the hospital as Stump searches for them.
 Stump hallucinates, seeing zombie nurses and patients partying, yet still continues his hunt.
-Pete tries to fix a phone to dial for help, Hurley treats his wounds and Trohman hides in a closet.
-Eventually Stump tracks down Trohman and strangles him to death with an extension cord.
+Wentz tries to fix a phone to dial for help, Hurley treats his wounds, and Trohman hides in a closet.
+Eventually, Stump tracks down Trohman and strangles him to death with an extension cord.
 As Wentz and Hurley come upon the murder, Stump then exits his trance, horrified at what he has done.

 Death Valley

-Trohman, on his way to heaven, is stopped by the deceased kid, Samuel Caruana, and is sent to hell instead.
+Trohman, on his way to heaven, is stopped by the Kid and is sent to hell instead.

 Stump is detained by law enforcement and his hook is removed for booking and detainment.
 Wentz and Hurley are brought in for questioning.
 Trohman is checked in to the nightclub of hell, where he meets "The Prince of Darkness" (Tommy Lee) and parties with him and the other souls there.
 After receiving a note with an address, Wentz and Hurley meet up with a secret informer from the inside, who explains who kidnapped them and their agenda.
-She presents Wentz with a bass-neck sword and Hurley a drum crossbow.
+She presents Wentz with a bass-neck sword and Hurley with a drum crossbow.
 Hurley has a substantially long make out scene with the woman before they head off to the clan's headquarters.
 Trohman is abruptly taken up a flight of stairs by two mysterious women, while Stump is released by police to the Vixens.

-It is revealed the Vixens are cult of music-hating women whose goal is to "Silence the Noise."